mjhanninen/not-entirely-bad-py/README.md

 # Not entirely bad Python project

-This is a skeleton for Python project.
+This is a skeleton for a Python project.
 For my personal reference mostly.

 ## Features